elieahd/decision-uta-method/README.md

 int digitsDecimal; // precision digits. default value : 0
 ```

-For example if we want to generate 4 numbers with 0 digits precision that have the sum of 10, you should execute the following command :
+For example, let's generate 4 numbers with 0 digits precision that have the sum of 10:
 #### on windows
 ```bash
 java -cp objs; com.lamsade.utils.GenerateNumbers 4 10